alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 As I said at the start -- **don't feel bad if there are suggestions here that you can't do**.
 I've never seen a conference that implements all of these, or even most of them.
+Some of this is expensive (either in time or money), and you can't do it all.
 Consider it a list of suggestions for better events, not a list of absolute requirements.

-do your best
-try is better than not trying at all some stuff is expensive, you can't do it all any improvements are better than no improvements
+Just do your best -- **some improvements are better than no improvements**.
+Anything you can do to make your event more inclusive is a worthwhile thing to do.

 This list is almost certainly incomplete, and reflects the conferences I'm most interested in.
 You'll have other ideas I haven't thought of -- I'd love [to hear about them](https://twitter.com/alexwlchan).